How Many Valence Electrons Does Hydrogen Have

 Hydrogen is the lightest and most abundant element in the universe.
 This tiny atom has a single proton and one valence electron.
 Its unique properties make it vital in many chemical reactions.

-Understanding hydrogen’s behaviour helps us learn more about chemical bonding and elemental interactions.
-Let’s explore its reactivity and the common compounds it forms.
+Understanding hydrogen’s behavior helps us learn more about chemical bonding and elemental interactions.
+Let’s explore its reactivity and common compounds it forms.

 Reactivity With Other Elements